metaphorical/javascript-stack-2/readme.md

 ## Receiving end

-Client side listens to **status-ping**s and dispatches actions to Redux store that contains all the data.
+Client side listens to **status-ping**s and dispatches actions to Redux store for every 'tick'.

 Redux reducer takes care of how it all builds up to be easily visually representable.